National Fenestration Rating Council

 The National Fenestration Rating Council (NFRC) is a United States 501(c)3 non-profit organization which sponsors an energy efficiency certification and labeling program for windows, doors, and skylights.

 NFRC labels provide performance ratings for such products in five categories: U-value, Solar Heat Gain Coefficient, Visible Transmittance, Air Leakage, and Condensation Resistance.
 This allows architects, builders, code officials, contractors, home owners, and specifiers to compare the energy efficiency among products, and determine whether a product meets code.

 The certification methods determined by NFRC are the only pathway to Energy Star and Energy Code compliance for windows in the US.

-[ THIS ARE NOT ACCURITE.
-U FACTORS NOW ARE HIGHER THAN THOSE LABELS SHOWN HERE [ AS OF 12/1/2024 ] AND NEWER.]

 History

 The organization was founded in 1989 by a group of window and door industry professionals in response to mounting pressure from local and national governments to standardize energy efficiency ratings for windows and doors.

 Before NFRC standardized energy efficiency ratings, each manufacturer developed their own methods.
 They often published misleading claims on their products' energy efficiency.
 For example, many manufacturers published center-of-glass u-factors rather than entire-unit u-factors, even though most of the heat loss occurs around the edges of a window.

 When NFRC was formed, the members agreed to rate entire-unit u-factor information.
 They agreed upon standard modeling and test methods to do so.
 They also agreed upon the roles of simulation and modeling laboratories and independent Inspection Agencies.

 NFRC published the first Certified Products Directory in 1991.
 The organization gained credibility and recognition with the passage of the 1992 National Energy Policy Act and the 1997 launch of the Energy Star program for windows.

 In 2003, NFRC implemented one-size testing, moving away from the dual u-factor ratings that it had previously used (which were a compromise between founding manufacturers).